htanjore/covid19_pubmed/README.md

 ### Data: Data was acquired using Pubmed API and Eutilities with BeautifulSoup.

-#### The code can be used to search for specific key words covid19 or novel coronavirus.
+#### The code can be used to search for articles in pubmed.
 The source for the articles is from Pubmed https://www.ncbi.nlm.nih.gov/pubmed/  with search terms "novel coronavirus or covid-19 or coronavirus disease-2019".

 ### Topic model(LDA):